 Since I originally posted this, these Brunton batteries have become extremely hard to find.
 But I’ll keep this here just in case someone manages to find one.

 The Brunton All Day 2.0 is designed to work with most of the current range of GoPro HERO4 and HERO cameras.
 It replaces the back door of the standard housing is rated to be waterproof down to 131 feet (40 meters).

 You can read my detailed hands-on review of the Brunton All Day 2.0 here.

 DigiPower Re-Fuel 6-Hour Action Pack Battery for GoPro HERO 4

 This is a product that was released after I originally wrote this post, and I haven’t personally tried it.
 But now that the Brunton All Day 2.0 is basically impossible to find, this option is interesting and unique enough that I think it’s worth including here.

 It’s the DigiPower Re-Fuel 6-Hour Action Pack Battery.
-Like the other extended batteries it clips onto the back, but like the Brunton it replaces the whole back–you don’t need a separate extended back door as you do with GoPro’s own BacPac battery.
-It’s rated to be waterproof down to 131 feet (40 meters) and the manufacturer claims it will provide up to 6 hours of nonstop recording.
+Like the other extended batteries, it clips onto the back, but like the Brunton, it replaces the whole back–you don’t need a separate extended back door as you do with GoPro’s own BacPac battery.
+It’s rated to be waterproof down to 131 feet (40 meters), and the manufacturer claims it will provide up to 6 hours of continuous recording.

 And if 6 hours isn’t enough, they also make larger versions that apparently provide up to 12 and 24 hours of continuous recording.